astoanne/dockerize_jupyter_notebook/README.md

 ```

 ## Run the Image
+Running as administrator:

 ```
 $ docker run -it -p 8888:8888 astolo/textemotionotebook:first
 ```

 Use the bottom link, the notebook should run successfully.
-Remember to run as administrator.

 # To Verify My Assignment